Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Related Works

-In recent years, approaches to NLP problems have seen significant improvement using deep learning methods, particularly those incorporating attention mechanisms and transformer models \cite{vaswani2017attention}.
-These state-of-the-art models address the problem of long-term dependencies via LSTM and utilize the idea of attention from biological and cognitive systems, in which specific words in a sentence receive more attention than others \cite{vaswani2017attention}.
-Transformer-based models feature encoder–decoder LSTM models in which an attention mechanism is utilized for processing sequential data, such as natural language text or speech; several studies have used them for credit risk application \cite{dorfleitner2016description,chen2018role,netzer2019words}.
-Kriebel et al. \cite{kriebel2022credit} evaluated transformer-based deep learning models for text extraction on credit-relevant information and compared them to traditional machine learning models.
-They found that the performance of these deep learning models was superior to other machine learning models in most cases.
-In addition, the authors noted that the importance of textual data for credit default prediction was reinforced by the significant decrease in the accuracy of the model when the textual component of the data had been removed.
-Similarly, regarding the question of whether textual information can provide significant benefits in financial applications, Mai et al. \cite{mai2019deep} and Matin et al. \cite{matin2019predicting} have concluded that the use of textual disclosure and segments is promising for the prediction of financial distress and bankruptcy.
-However, using different datasets, Dorfleitner et al. \cite{dorfleitner2016description} and Chen et al. \cite{chen2018role} found no clear evidence that text characteristics could predict credit default in peer-to-peer lending; this result contrasts that of Matin et al. \cite{matin2019predicting}, who improved bankruptcy prediction by adding textual information related to the firm’s annual reports.
+In the last decade, NLP problems have seen significant improvement using deep learning methods, particularly those incorporating attention mechanisms and Transformer models inspired from biological cognitive systems, in which specific words in a sentence receive more attention than others \cite{vaswani2017attention}.
+Transformer-based models feature encoder–decoder LSTM models have been used for credit risk application \cite{dorfleitner2016description,chen2018role,netzer2019words}.
+Kriebel et al. \cite{kriebel2022credit} evaluated Transformer-based models for text extraction over credit-relevant information achieving better performance than traditional machine learning models In addition, the authors noted that the importance of textual data for credit default prediction was reinforced by the significant decrease in the accuracy when the text data was removed.
+Similarly, there have been further studies regarding textual information in financial applications.
+Mai et al. \cite{mai2019deep} and Matin et al. \cite{matin2019predicting} demonstrated that the use of textual disclosure and segments is promising for the prediction of financial distress and bankruptcy.
+However, using different datasets, Dorfleitner et al. \cite{dorfleitner2016description} and Chen et al. \cite{chen2018role} found no clear evidence that text characteristics could predict credit default in peer-to-peer lending; this contrasts Matin et al. \cite{matin2019predicting}, who improved bankruptcy prediction by adding textual information related to the firm’s annual reports.
 Finally, Stevenson et al. \cite{stevenson2021value} applied the BERT model to predict loan default by small companies using textual loan assessments provided by lenders.
 They concluded that although the text data was useful for prediction when being assessed alone, the value of text data remained unclear because addition of text data to the already existing structured data produced no improvement in aggregate performance.
-Together, these studies demonstrate that the addition of text data to deep learning models can lead to better performance, but these improvements have been context-specific, supporting the need for more detailed measurement in various cases, such as the present study related to corporate credit ratings.
+In general, we find that most all the mentioned studies demonstrated that the addition of text data to deep learning models as an additional data channel can lead to better performance.